tony48/kOS.Utils/README.md

 - ReadAllText(string path)

   Return the text of the file as a string.
+The file must be placed in Ship/Script.

 ## Sockets